-Retail industry is transforming.
+The retail industry is transforming.
 The birth of e-commerce shopping is changing the way people do shopping.
-Interestingly, despite the growing number of online stores, brick and mortar stores are relatively doing well as a good number of people still prefer the shopping experience they have in-store, specifically the ability to check and try out the products before buying it.
+Interestingly, despite the growing number of online and brick and mortar stores are relatively doing well as a good number of people still prefer the shopping experience they have in-store, specifically the ability to check and try out the products before buying it.

 The US Department of Commerce Statistics released statistics pertaining to the overall sales of both online stores and physical stores.

 For the first quarter of 2019, US retail e-commerce sales totalled $127.3 billion, decreasing by 19.7% from the last quarter sales of 2018.
 However, e-commerce estimate about 12.4% higher from the first quarter of 2018 whilst total retail sales jumped by 2% during the same period.
 Sales from e-commerce accounted for roughly 10.2% of the total sales in the first quarter of 2019.